-whole school knowledge of social, emotional and mental health needs and a universal offer to all pupils as part of the Early Help Strategy.
+The ladder stands on a foundation of whole school knowledge of social, emotional and mental health needs and a universal offer to all pupils as part of the Early Help Strategy.

-through requesting an EHCP.
+Consider the appropriateness of undertaking statutory assessment if appropriate, through requesting an EHCP.